-1 In the Automation home screen, click Add New Automation, then click an event such as When a water sensor indicates the presence of water or When a motion sensor detects motion or lack thereof.
+1 In the Automation home screen, click an event such as When a water sensor indicates the presence of water or When a motion sensor detects motion or lack thereof.
 (Available events depend on which hardware is installed.)

-2 A list of sensors-including driveway, gate, heat, humidity, motion, water, and any other available sensors-opens, along with the available sensor states.
+2 A list of sensors, including driveway, heat, humidity, motion, water, and any other available sensors, opens, along with the available sensor states.